Business Mentor, Consultant And Trainer

 Interpretation: - For every Rupee spent on the human resources, the company gets a return of Rs 3.13 OR ROI on human capital is 313%

 Learning for HR: -

-a) The calculation of HCROI brings forth the importance of management of the human resources.
-To improve this ratio, employees need to be trained, groomed, their career need to be planned, attrition percentage has to be managed.
-All this will help in the reduction of operation expenses, which in turn will improve HCROI.
+a) The calculation of HCROI brings forth the importance of management of human resources.
+To improve this ratio, employees need to be trained, groomed, their career needs to be planned, the attrition percentage has to be managed.
+All this will help in the reduction of operating expenses, which in turn will improve HCROI.

 2nd May 2018 From India, Bangalore